KJJHHH/Stocks/Sentiment/README.md

 | Dailt Std.     |  0.551%    |       1.01%                    |       1.022%              |   1.817%     |
 | Asset          | ![Pretraining Performance](finbert-backtest/5871-pt.png) | ![Related Data Only](finbert-backtest/5871-ft.png) | ![Multiple Data](finbert-backtest/5871-ft-m.png) | - |

+## 4. Summary and Future Directions
+- For single stocks, there may not be enough data to finetune effectively.
+It may be necessary to finetune with news related to other keywords.
+- The two stocks where the finetuning method did not perform well (2330 and 2454) are both related to the AI industry.
+Keywords related to AI might be more suitable for these kinds of stocks.

 ## 4. Personal stock agent
 ### 4.1.
 Model Pretrained
 - Taide: [taide/TAIDE-LX-7B-Chat](https://huggingface.co/taide/TAIDE-LX-7B-Chat)

-## 5. Future Directions
-- Add more news data: including the keyword for industry.